Turning Delhi into a paradise was no child’s play.

 Here’s how I did it.

-I Convinced the People of Delhi that the Political System Was Corrupt and There Was No Hope
+I Convinced the People of Delhi That the Political System Was Corrupt and There Was No Hope

-Now, tell me, who is not troubled by corruption?
+Now tell me, who is not troubled by corruption?

-To tell you the truth, common people were so fed up that they were willing to support any Tom, Dick, or Harry who could put an end to the rampant corruption.
+To tell you the truth, common people were so fed up that they were willing to support any Tom, Dick, or Harry who could put an end to rampant corruption.

 And that’s where I came in.